 Climb to the top of the Cape Henry Lighthouse

-Located on the active Fort Story Military Base, the Cape Henry Lighthouse is a pillar of our local and national history which you can explore first-hand.
+Newly reopened after an extensive restoration project, the Cape Henry Lighthouse, located on the active Fort Story Military Base, is a pillar of our local and national history which you can explore first-hand.
 Climb to the top of the lighthouse (which was the first federal construction project under the new government after the Revolutionary War) and take in an unimpeded view of where the Chesapeake Bay meets the Atlantic Ocean.